 Spoon the chocolate batter into several dollops over the top of the vanilla batter.

-Using a rubber spatula, carefully fold the batter over itself two to three times.
+Using a rubber spatula, carefully fold the batter over itself 2-3 times.
 Move the batter from the bottom of the bowl and flip it over the top.
 Don't overdo it or it will lose the marble look.

 Gently transfer the batter into your prepared loaf pan and use the rubber spatula to smooth down the top.
 Smack the bottom of the pan on your countertop a couple times to help release any air trapped in the batter.